-The Trustee of the Confederation of British Industry ("CBI") Retirement Benefits Plan ("the Plan") has drawn up this Statement of Investment Principles ("the Statement") to comply with the requirements of the Pensions Act 1995 and subsequent legislation.
+The Trustee of the CBI Retirement Benefits Plan ("the Plan") has drawn up this Statement of Investment Principles ("the Statement") to comply with the requirements of the Pensions Act 1995 and subsequent legislation.
 The Statement is intended to affirm the investment principles that govern decisions about the Plan's investments.

-The Plan's investment arrangements, based on the principles set out in this Statement, are detailed in the Investment Policy Implementation Document ("IPID").
+The Plan's investment arrangements, based on the principles set out in this Statement, are detailed in the Investment Policy Implementation Document ("IPID") which can be found in Appendix A.